jeaye/blog.jeaye.com/_drafts/2017-07-20-nixos-revisited.md

 hitting the network was failing, since there was no network, and the rest of the boot would then fail.

-In short, leave network IO out of activation scripts; I'm using a cron job instead and it's at least much more resilient to this sort of issue.
+In short, leave network IO out of activation scripts; I'm using a cron job, for this task, instead and it's at least much more resilient to this sort of issue.

 * Building leiningen projects with Nix is a pain (and it's slow to download deps again and again)